 Posted by Anoop Verma at 6:07:00 PM

 Bans, prohibitions, and lockdowns work only on those who are moral and have respect for the law.
-If you ban the moral and law abiding people from venturing out to make a living, attend to their basic needs, socialize, and find avenues for entertainment, then you will one day find that your streets have been taken-over by the criminals, rioters, and looters.
-Nature does not allow any space to remain vacant forever—the areas in which the good people are banned from going will eventually become the happy hunting ground for the bad people.
+If you ban the moral and law-abiding people from venturing out to make a living, attend to their basic needs, socialize, and find avenues for entertainment, then you will surrender your cities and towns to the criminals, rioters, and looters.
+Nature does not allow any space to remain vacant forever—the areas in which the moral and law-abiding people are banned from going will eventually become the happy hunting ground for the immoral and lawless.

 Posted by Anoop Verma at 10:44:00 AM

 Tuesday, June 2, 2020

 People strive for justice and morality, but a just and moral way of life is impossible.
 From ancient times to the modern age, the life of a human being has been nothing more than a frantic striving to be the criminal and not the victim.
 A vast majority of the people (I would say 99.99% of humanity) end up as the victims—there is no way of remedying the situation because the victims are mired in ignorance, cowardice, and malice.
 Their ignorance and vices make them incapable of confronting the criminals.